New Video: Coping with the pandemic Watch Now

 His encouraging and empowering conflict reconciliation presentation has been welcomed in many settings, including healthcare, faith-based organizations, and corporations.
 Steve is a regular contributor to the St. Joseph Chamber of Commerce and is the current Missouri Hospice and Palliative Care Association Chaplain Committee Team Leader where he leads an annual Chaplain Training series.

 Steve travels nationally as a conference speaker, seminar leader, team facilitator, and chaplain endorser.
-His book, AT A LOSS – Learning How to Comfort Others was published in 2015 and FINDING HOPE- a Children’s book about grief is due to arrive September 2017.
+He has published two books, AT A LOSS – Learning How to Comfort Others and FINDING HOPE- a Children’s book about grief.

-He is currently writing a grief journal to be available November/December 2017.
+He is currently writing a grief journal which is coming soon.
 His heartfelt approach to others is always engaging, never pushy, always full of open-handed welcome; never fist-pounding demand.
 Steve has made it his mission to encourage leadership and strengthen teams during times of change, adversity, and loss.
 He is originally from California and currently resides in Northwest Missouri.